anachrocomputer/STM32_MCP4822/README.md

 The main reason for this choice of chip is that I have dev boards for those chips that I can use for testing.
-Also, the STM32F411 has a hardware floating-point unit (FPU) which may prove to be usefule for these programs.
+Also, the STM32F411 has a hardware floating-point unit (FPU) which may prove to be useful for these programs.

 ## ARM Toolchain